microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration](New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md)
 Create a new authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgIdentityConditionalAccessNamedLocation](New-MgIdentityConditionalAccessNamedLocation.md)
 Create a new namedLocation object.
 Named locations can be either ipNamedLocation or countryNamedLocation objects.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgIdentityConditionalAccessPolicy](New-MgIdentityConditionalAccessPolicy.md)
 Create a new conditionalAccessPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgIdentityProvider](New-MgIdentityProvider.md)
 Create an identity provider object that is of the type specified in the request body.
 Among the types of providers derived from identityProviderBase, you can currently create a socialIdentityProvider resource in Azure AD.
 In Azure AD B2C, this operation can currently create a socialIdentityProvider, or an appleManagedIdentityProvider resource.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgIdentityUserFlowAttribute](New-MgIdentityUserFlowAttribute.md)
 Create a new custom identityUserFlowAttribute object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [New-MgInformationProtectionThreatAssessmentRequest](New-MgInformationProtectionThreatAssessmentRequest.md)
 Create a new threat assessment request.
-A threat assessment request can be one of the following types: This API is available in the following national cloud deployments.
+A threat assessment request can be one of the following types: This API is supported in the following national cloud deployments.

 ### [New-MgInformationProtectionThreatAssessmentRequestResult](New-MgInformationProtectionThreatAssessmentRequestResult.md)
 Create new navigation property to results for informationProtection